RhinoDevel/cbmtapepi/README.md

 You need:

-- Some cables.
+- some cables
-- A breadboard (if you do not want to solder).
+- a breadboard (if you do not want to solder)
-- One LED.
+- one LED
-- One BJT NPN transistor.
+- one BJT NPN transistor
-- One push button.
+- one push button
-- Three 10000 Ohm resistors
+- three 10000 Ohm resistors
-- One 80000 Ohm resistor.
+- one 80000 Ohm resistor
-- One 100000 Ohm resistor.
+- one 100000 Ohm resistor
-- One 1000 Ohm resistor.
+- one 1000 Ohm resistor
+- a Commodore tape port adapter
+- a Raspberry Pi 1 or 2 (more recent models may work, not tested, yet)
+- a modern computer with a serial interface to connect to Raspberry Pi (another Raspberry Pi is an option)

 ## How to use

-- Connect some serial interface to Raspberry Pi's GPIO port (see picture below).
-- Connect Commodore tape port to Raspberry Pi's GPIO port (see picture below).
-There are only two resistors necessary!
+- setup connections (see photo above and picture below)
-- Put compiled kernel.img (or kernel7.img for Raspberry Pi 2) on an SD card holding other necessary Pi boot files (easiest way is to use an SD card having Raspbian installed and overwrite the kernel file).
+- put compiled kernel.img (or kernel7.img for Raspberry Pi 2) on an SD card holding other necessary Pi boot files (easiest way is to use an SD card having Raspbian installed and overwrite the kernel file)

-- Enter LOAD on Commodore computer.
-- Send a PRG file to Raspberry Pi via serial connection and YMODEM protocol (see example below).
-- Wait for Commodore computer to load your PRG file from Raspberry Pi!
-- Repeat this as often as you want.
+TODO: Add more info!

 ## Connections
 Connect sender (e.g. your PC), Raspberry Pi and Commodore machine this way: